 The Bad And The Good

 Food hasn’t exactly been tearing up retail recently.
 Low margins and slow sales growth have definitely been a problem along with the fact so many new players have entered the market.
-Even big chains like Wal-Mart Stores Inc. (NYSE:WMTC) and Kroger Co.
+Even big chains like Wal-Mart Stores Inc. (NYSE:WMTB) and Kroger Co.
 (NYSE:KRC) have been fighting to attract and retain customers.

 Amazon isn’t the only one struggling to figure out how to sell fresh food online – especially now that consumers are demanding online access to fresh fruits and vegetables.
 Amazon comes to the game with a built in advantage – namely an intact distributions system.